PrathameshParithe/Credit_Card_Financial_Dashboard_Power_BI/README.md

 Portfolio Performance: Displays overall credit card portfolio performance, including profitability and growth trends.

-Interactive Visualizations: Users can filter data by time, Gender, card type, and customer segments using slicers and Filters.
+Interactive Visualizations: Users can filter data by time, Gender, card type,Quaters and customer segments using slicers and Filters.

 # Tools and Technologies